ankitarora05/typescript_generator/README.md

-# Mongoose Schema Converter

-Transform your JSON data into fully functional Mongoose schemas with ease.
-This tool automatically generates schema definitions from JSON objects, handling mixed data types, arrays, and nested structures effortlessly.
-Perfect for developers looking to streamline their MongoDB projects.
+# JSON to TypeScript Interface Generator

+This project provides a utility function to generate TypeScript interfaces from a given JSON object.
+The generated interface is fully structured to handle deep nesting, mixed data types, and arrays, making it a perfect tool for developers working with TypeScript in projects where type safety and structure are crucial.

 ## Features

-- **Automatic Schema Generation**: Convert JSON objects directly into Mongoose schema definitions.
-- **Handles Complex Structures**: Supports mixed data types, arrays, and nested objects.
-- **Customizable**: Easily modify the generated schema to fit your specific needs.
-- **Streamlines Development**: Simplifies schema creation, allowing you to focus on building robust applications.
+- **Deep Nesting Support:** Handles JSON objects with multiple levels of nested objects and arrays.
+- **Mixed Data Types:** Automatically detects and handles different data types within arrays.
+- **Simple and Clean Output:** Generates a single, well-formatted TypeScript interface, making it easy to copy and paste directly into your project.

 ## Installation

 Clone the repository and install the necessary dependencies: